Mauritius Eco Lodges

 • Subsidies for ecolodges, alternative energy and waste management.

-• The Mauritius Green Label is a national eco-certification program established by the Mauritian Ministry of Environment, Solid Waste Management and Climate Change.
-It is designed to promote sustainable practices in the tourism and hospitality sector — particularly hotels, ecolodges, and resorts.
-As of today, several hotels and eco-resorts in Mauritius have earned the Green Label.
+• The Mauritius Green Label is a national certification.
+The Ministry of Environment established this program. it promotes sustainable practices in the tourism sector.
+This includes hotels, ecolodges, and luxury resorts.
+Several hotels have earned the Green Label today.

 Check in advance about the safety in Mauritius and in the places you plan to visit.
 You can also consult your country’s official government websites.
-For American citizens, this is the US Dept. of State’s page on Mauritius.
+For Canadian citizens and others, see the Government of Canada’s Travel Advisories for Mauritius.

 Leave a Reply